AaronRMartinez/Threat-Hunting-Diicot-Mexals-Threat-Group/README.md

 <u>Script Actions</u>

-● Deletes and recreates "/var/tmp/Documents", likely to remove traces of previous files ● Modifies file attributes using "chattr -iae", which can make files immutable ● Moves potentially malicious files ('diicot', 'kuak') into '/var/tmp/Documents', renames them, and makes them executable ● Removes crontab entries ('crontab -r'), possibly to remove traces of previous persistence mechanisms ● Deletes SSH authorized keys ('~/.ssh/authorized_keys'), likely preventing backdoor access removal ● Kills various processes ('Opera', 'cnrig', 'java', 'xmrig') ● Downloads a file ('.balu') from '85[.]31[.]47[.]99' and executes it under the name cache ● Clears command history ('history -c', 'rm -rf .bash_history') ● Deletes '/tmp/cache', likely removing execution traces
+● Deletes and recreates `/var/tmp/Documents`, likely to remove traces of previous files ● Modifies file attributes using `chattr -iae`, which can make files immutable ● Moves potentially malicious files (`diicot`, `kuak`) into `/var/tmp/Documents`, renames them, and makes them executable ● Removes crontab entries (`crontab -r`), possibly to remove traces of previous persistence mechanisms ● Deletes SSH authorized keys (`~/.ssh/authorized_keys`), likely preventing backdoor access removal ● Kills various processes (`Opera`, `cnrig`, `java`, `xmrig`) ● Downloads a file (`.balu`) from `85[.]31[.]47[.]99` and executes it under the name cache ● Clears command history (`history -c`, `rm -rf .bash_history`) ● Deletes `/tmp/cache`, likely removing execution traces

 Analyzing the script reveals several noteworthy actions.
-It references two non-native executable files, diicot and kuak, and moves them to a system temporary directory.
-Since '/var/tmp/' is both writable and temporary, threat actors commonly use it to store and execute malicious files without requiring elevated privileges.
-Verifying whether the 'diicot' or 'kuak' files were malicious or not became imperative.
-To inspect both files, a query was executed using the 'DeviceFileEvents' table and file names to retrieve their respective SHA256 hash values for analysis.
+It references two non-native executable files, `diicot` and `kuak`, and moves them to a system temporary directory.
+Since `/var/tmp/` is both writable and temporary, threat actors commonly use it to store and execute malicious files without requiring elevated privileges.
+Verifying whether the `diicot` or `kuak` files were malicious or not became imperative.
+To inspect both files, a query was executed using the `DeviceFileEvents` table and file names to retrieve their respective SHA256 hash values for analysis.

 <u>Query</u>